Profile: Abu Bakr al-Baghdadi

 - From the section Middle East

-Abu Bakr al-Baghdadi, the head of the Islamic State of Iraq and the Levant (ISIS), has been careful to reveal little about himself and his whereabouts.
+Abu Bakr al-Baghdadi, the head of the Islamic State (IS) militant group, has been careful to reveal little about himself and his whereabouts.

-Before appearing in a video delivering a sermon in Mosul in July, there were only two authenticated photos of him.
+Before then, there were only two authenticated photos of him.

-The ISIS chief also appears to wear a mask to address his commanders, earning the nickname "the invisible sheikh".
+The IS chief also appears to wear a mask to address his commanders, earning the nickname "the invisible sheikh".

 But Baghdadi - a nom de guerre, rather than his real name - has good reason to maintain a veil of mystery, says the BBC's Security Correspondent, Frank Gardner.